Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation

-$\hat{T} (\hat\varphi_j)$ can be taken to be the difference between the cdf of $\hat{u}_{ji}$ conditional on $W$ and the unconditional cdf.
-This difference can be estimated using different methods.
+$T (\hat\varphi_j)$ is the difference between the cdf of $\hat{U}_{ji}$ conditional on $W$ and the unconditional cdf.
 In this paper, we use a nonparametric kernel estimator

-where $C$ is a nonparametric kernel (e.g., Gaussian, Epanechnikov), $\bar{C}$ its integral, and $h_u$ and $h_w$ are strictly positive tuning parameters.
-Alternatively, one could replace the continuous function $\bar{C} \left(\cdot\right)$ with the step function $\un (\hat{u}_{ji} \leq u)$.
-Similarly, if $W$ is discrete, the conditional cdf may be computed by sorting with respect to the different (finite) values of $W$.
+where $C$ is a nonparametric kernel (e.g., Gaussian, Epanechnikov), $\bar{C}$ its distribution function, $L$ is a discrete kernel defined in Assumption \ref{assapp3b}, and $h_u$ and $h_w$ are bandwidths \citep[see, e.g.,][]{li2008}.
+When $W$ is binary, $\hat{T} (\hat\varphi_j)$ may also be computed by sorting with respect to the different values of $W$ (see Section \ref{sec:mcsim}). \item The density $f_U(u)$ is estimated by the usual kernel density method, using the fitted residuals, $\hat{U}_{ji}$.
+Finally, $\hat{A}^\ast_{\hat\varphi_j} \hat{T} (\hat\varphi_j) $ is given by